Check the structural assumption first

 Examples

-Read a practical seating chart examples guide covering room flow, guest grouping, and cleaner layout decisions for modern event teams.
+Read a practical seating chart examples guide grounded in real room pressure, review flow, and handoff quality.

 Template